Asterotrygon: History

 Before the description of Asterotrygon, Heliobatis was the only known stingray in the Green River Formation.
 American paleontologist Othniel Charles Marsh named Heliobatis radians in 1877, and Xiphotrygon acutidens and Palaeodasybatis discus were subsequently named from the formation in 1879 and 1947, respectively.
 These stingrays were later synonymized with Heliobatis.

 In 1980, a Green River fossil called AMNH P 11557 was described that included a female stingray and two smaller individuals thought to be aborted fetuses.
 A second specimen called FMNH PF 15166 included a female and a fetus that was still in an embryo within the animal.
 The genus Asterotrygon was erected in 2004 along with the type species A. maloneyi, and FMNH PF 15166 was designated the holotype specimen.
 AMNH P 11557 and many other complete fossils were also referred to A. maloneyi.
 Hundreds of fossils of Heliobatis have been found, while Asterotrygon is represented by a few dozen specimens.
 Asterotrygon means "star stingray" from the Greek asteros ("star") and trygon ("stingray") after the star-like shape of the base of each denticle.
-The type species A. maloneyi was named after Thomas Maloney, who donated the paratype specimen AMNH P 11557 to the American Museum of Natural History.
+The type species A. maloneyi was named after Thomas and Hilda Maloney, who donated the paratype specimen AMNH P 11557 to the American Museum of Natural History.

 Although Asterotrygon is not the earliest stingray (they were present as early as the Early Cretaceous, it is one of the most well-preserved of the early forms.
 Most earlier stingrays are known only from small teeth, dermal denticles, or stingers, but not entire bodies.